Townsend plays down Jones warning

 Last updated on .From the section Scottish Rugby

-Gregor Townsend has refused to become embroiled in a war of words after counterpart Eddie Jones warned that his England side will be "going after" Scotland at Murrayfield next Saturday.
+Scotland coach Gregor Townsend refused to be drawn about counterpart Eddie Jones saying his England side will be "going after" Scotland on Saturday.

-England have only beaten the Scots once in the last four encounters.
+England have only beaten Scotland once in the last four meetings.

-And coach Jones was quoted as saying "we're going up there to get them" in the Six Nations opener in Edinburgh.
+England coach Jones has been quoted as saying "we're going up there to get them" in the opening weekend of the Six Nations at Murrayfield.

-"It's good to hear they will be competitive - that's what we want," Townsend tells BBC Scotland.
+"It's good to hear they will be competitive - that's what we want," Townsend told BBC Scotland.

-Indeed, Scotland's head coach sees "keeping the emotions in check" as one of his main tasks ahead of matches against their traditionally biggest rivals.
+Indeed, Scotland's head coach sees "keeping the emotions in check" as one of his main tasks before matches against traditionally their biggest rivals.

 - Leaders Edinburgh lose away to Ospreys